bourquejulien/devops-cs2024-team-exemple/README-EN.md

 ## Challenges
 This section details the different challenges of the competition.

+Everything must be written in **Rust** except deployment scripts.
+Calls to ``c`` / ``c++`` is prohibited.

 ### 1. Starting Code (5 points)
 #### 1.1 HTTP Server (1.5 points)
 This first step is the simplest.
 You must set up a permanent HTTP server to obtain the status of your service (health check).
 The address is not very important (e.g., /health).

 #### 1.2 Docker Container (3.5 points)
 You want to containerize your implementation for easier deployment.
-An exemple Dockerfile is provided.

 Don't forget to:
 - Allow opening the necessary ports for your server to work
 - Separate your Dockerfile into several sections (compilation, execution, ...)
+- Use caching to speed up build
-- Use secure and small base images
+- Use secure and small base images (alpine, distroless)
+- Launch your program from an un-privileged user

 ### 2. Deployment (6 points)
 This section describes the steps necessary to deploy your container from the previous section to your cluster.